-To capitalize on the strength of our brands, we are pursuing the licensing of our UGG and Simple brand names in apparel and of our Teva brand name in apparel, sunglasses and watches.
+To capitalize on the strength of our brands, we are pursuing the licensing of our brand names for use in complementary product categories beyond footwear.
 As part of this approach, in 2002, we signed agency agreements with BHPC Global Licensing, Inc., our licensing agency, to assist us in identifying license candidates and coordinating the efforts for the licensing of the Teva, UGG and Simple trademarks on products ranging from sportswear and outerwear to bags, packs and other accessories.

 In July 2003, we initiated a Teva licensing program with strategic partners, which currently consists of U.S. licenses for men s sportswear, headwear, eyewear and timepieces.
-We are selectively developing additional licensing programs to ensure that licensed goods remain consistent with the Teva brand s heritage.
+We are selectively developing additional licensing programs to ensure that licensed goods remain consistent with Teva s brand heritage.
 In addition, we have signed a license agreement for UGG handbags and related small leather goods and have several other UGG related licensing opportunities under consideration, including outerwear and accessories.